LucasHazardous/SentenceFusion/README.md

 ### Task

-Set up a function that returns count of sentences.
-Return the number as a string in a JSON, like: **{ number: ... }**.
+Now we have to set up a function that returns count of sentences.
+It will return the number as a string in a JSON, like: **{ number: ... }**.
 Use the same function settings and name it *sentenceCount*.

 *Hint*: use testing console below to run the function and check its output, you can also perform *console.log*.